Abbykus/Abbycus-ESP32-C3-Development-Board/README.md

 #### *POWER*
 The board is normally powered by 5 volts via the USB-A connector.
 The 5 volt input is regulated down to 3.3 volts using a high efficency buck/boost switching regulator.

-The 3.3 volt breakout pin can power external circuits with a maximum current of 600 milliamps.
+The 3.3 volt breakout pin can supply power to external circuits with a maximum current of 600 milliamps.

 **WARNING:** The ESP32-C3 is not 5V tolerant.
 Voltage applied to any I/O pin should not exceed 3.3V.